-(c) Current portion of investment corporation bonds; (e) Investment corporation bonds The fair value of these is based on market prices.
+(c) Current portion of investment corporation bonds; (e) Investment corporation bonds

-(d) Current portion of long-term loans payable; (f) Long-term loans payable
+- The fair value of these is based on market prices. - (d) Current portion of long-term loans payable; (f) Long-term loans payable

 Of long-term loans payable, as those with variable interest rates reflect market interest rates within a short period of time, the fair value is thought to be approximately the same as the book value and is thus stated at that book value (However, long-term loans payable with variable interest rates that are subject to special treatment for interest rate swaps (please refer to "Derivative transactions" below) are based on a calculation method of discounting the sum total amount of principal and interest accounted for together with said interest rate swaps by the rate reasonably estimated as being applicable in the event of a similar transaction.).
-Meanwhile, those with fixed interest rates are based on a calculation method of discounting the sum total amount of principal and interest by the rate reasonably estimated as being applicable in the event of a similar transaction.
+Meanwhile, those with fixed interest rates are based on a calculation method of discounting the sum total amount of principal and interest principal and interest by the rate reasonably estimated as being applicable in the sum total amount of principal and interest by the rate reasonably estimated as being applicable in the sum total amount of principal and interest by the rate reasonably estimated as being applicable in the sum total amount of principal and interest by the rate reasonably estimated as being applicable in the sum total amount of principal and interest by the rate reasonably estimated as being applicable in the event of a similar transaction.